BlackCat98Simo/zola_example/content/exercice_Github2.md

 not so great[^2]

 ## Reasons to play
+* List of reasons
-*You have nothing to do with your life
+	* You have nothing to do with your life
-*You created this game
+	* You created this game

 [^1]: or none understandable